Benfica Logo

-The Benfica logo contains many events related to the history of the club.
+The Benfica logo features many events from the club’s history.
 The emblem shows that the players are always ready to go on a journey to demonstrate their ability to control the ball and the right to be called champions.

 Benfica: Brand overview

 Sport Lisboa e Benfica, better known as Benfica, was founded in 1904.
-Its successes are legendary, although failures also do not go unnoticed.
+Its successes are legendary, although its failures are not overlooked.
 For example, the myth of the “curse of Béla Guttman” has been around the world for a long time.

 It all started in 1962 when the club owners refused to raise the salary of the famous coach Béla Guttman.
 The outraged man left and announced that Benfica would lose all European Championships for over a hundred years.
-So far, the prediction is coming true: since then, the club has not managed to win a single Eurocup, although it does well in other competitions.
+So far, the prediction is proving true: since then, the club has not won a single Eurocup, although it has done well in other competitions.

 Meaning and History